felipegerhardt/kinematics-of-a-space-robot/README.md

 <br />

-As the aim of this study is to evaluate the kinematics, kinetics and the energy consumption under different gravity conditions, the simplificated model is considered to be two-dimensional and the DOF are simplified as show Fig. 4.
+As the aim of this study is to evaluate the kinematics under different gravity conditions, the simplificated model is considered to be two-dimensional and the DOF are simplified as show Fig. 4.
 The 5 DOF characterize the movement of the Lower Arm, Upper Arm, Hand, Finger 1 (bottom) and Finger 2 (top).

 <br />